Delta SkyMiles® Platinum American Express Card review

 Earn rewards by using your Delta SkyMiles Platinum American Express Card on any purchase.
-Earn 3x miles on Delta Vacations purchases and on Delta flights, plus on transactions made directly with hotels.
-Earn 2x miles at U.S. supermarkets and at restaurants, including delivery and takeout.
-Earn 1x mile on all other purchases.
+Earn 3x miles on Delta Vacation purchases, Delta flights and hotel bookings (made directly with the hotel).
+Plus, you can earn 2x miles at U.S. supermarkets and at restaurants, including delivery and takeout.
+Earn 1x miles on all other purchases.

 There are numerous options for redeeming your Delta SkyMiles.
-First and foremost, of course, is booking flights.
+First and foremost, of course, is booking flights with Delta or its travel partners.
 Simply select “Shop With Miles” when searching for flights on delta.com.
 You can also redeem SkyMiles toward Delta Sky Club memberships and purchases (including drinks within each lounge), seat upgrades, Delta Vacations packages, gifts, donations to charity, magazine subscriptions, special event SkyMiles Experiences and SkyMiles Marketplace purchases.

 How much are points worth?